 Threats from Pollution

 This pollution poses a threat to both people and the environment.
-Chemicals may be seeping into Commencement Bay right now, and an earthquake or underwater landslide could result in an immediate and catastrophic release into the water.
+Chemicals may be seeping into Commencement Bay right now, and an earthquake or underwater landslide could result in an immediate and catastrophic release of toxins into the water.
 The pollution is so harsh and unsafe that, over time, it can also release the toxic, cancer-causing gas vinyl chloride.
+In some areas, the pH is as high as 14 – the same as drain cleaner – and can dissolve rock into a gel.
+Review the Remedial Investigation for more information about the contamination present at the site.

 Pushing for an Effective Cleanup